MozillaIndia/RustIndia/code_of_conduct.md

 ## Reporting Issues

-If you experience or witness unacceptable behavior—or have any other concerns—please report it by contacting us via dvigneshwer@gmail.com or iamrowdymehul@gmail.com.
+If you experience or witness unacceptable behavior—or have any other concerns—please report it by contacting us via dvigneshwer@gmail.com.
 All reports will be handled with discretion.
 In your report please include:

 Your contact information.